Anorexia and Dieting: What’s The Connection

 Dieting Risks

 Dieting can be a gateway into behaviors associated with anorexia nervosa.
+The more restrictive the diet, the higher the probability that it could trigger an eating disorder.

 As we begin to diet we will notice: